HenryQuan/rncomponent/README.md

 # rncomponent
-Create stateful or stateless rncomponents for flutter
+Create JavaScript or TypeScript component for React Native

 # Usage
 ```
 usage: rncomponent [option] [name]
--f      create a stateful rncomponent
+--ts    create a TypeScript component
--l      create a stateless rncomponent (it is 'L' not '1')
+--js    create a JavaScript component
-name    anything but DO NOT include .dart
+name    anything but **DO NOT** include `.js` or `.tsx`
 ```

 # Compile